 Also include your “fun” money, for things like dining out, shopping, or travel.
 But if your expenses are more than your income, you’ll need to make adjustments.
 You can find budget spreadsheets online or convenient apps to keep track of your spending if you don’t want to start from scratch.

 And remember, a budget isn’t set in stone.
 It’s a living document that is always changing based on your financial situation.
 Try your best and always look to improve it.

 Looking Into Getting a Credit Card (and Handling It Responsibly)

 Now that you’re on your way to adulthood, it may be worth starting to build your credit history.
 If you can be responsible with the credit card, having one in college is one way to help you establish a baseline for your credit history.

-Responsibly using a credit card is one thing that can help you grow your creditworthiness.
-Whether it’s to buy your first home or you need a new car, a better credit score will likely result in more favorable loan terms.
+Responsibly using a credit card is one thing that can help you establish and build credit history.
+Whether it’s to buy a home or a new car, a better credit score could help potential borrowers secure more favorable loan terms.

 Checking Your List and Following Your Needs

 College is a time to get out of your comfort zone and challenge yourself.
 It’s a learning experience in every sense of the word.
 This college freshman checklist is just a starting point to help you get acclimated.